globaleaks/whistleblowing-software/documentation/security/EncryptionProtocol.rst

 The protocol is intended as well to provide reasonable security from attackers seizing the backend and attempting bruteforce decryption.

+Encryption is implemented for each submission protecting questionnaire's answers, comments, attachments and involved metadata.
+The keys involved in the encryption are per-user and per-submission and only users to which the data was destinated could access the data.
+This mechanism guarantees that only the user could access the data.
+Users that would forget their password would lose access to data that won’t be accessible anymore.
+To handle with this condition the system implements as well `Key recovery`_ and `Key Escrow`_ mechanisms.

 Encryption's workflow
 #####################
 * Users chooses a personal secure password at first login.